togglz/togglz/slack/README.md

 -------------------

 [Slack](https://slack.com) is real-time messaging, archiving and search for teams.
- This togglz-slack module allows to notify your team about toggles changes.
+ This togglz-slack module allows to notify your team about feature toggles changes.

 1. Set up an [incoming webhook integration](https://my.slack.com/services/new/incoming-webhook/) in your Slack team.
 2. Copy your own webhook URL from Slack website.